 YoDAA have developed a video guide to support you in communicating your concerns to a young person about drugs for the first time.

 Was this helpful?
-We also recommend a fantastic comprehensive resource called "Strong Bonds".
-It has been developed by the Jesuit Social Services (a YoDAA Partner).
-And remember, talk to YoDAA if you are stuck, or just need advice on your next step.
+We also recommend a fantastic comprehensive resource called "Strong Bonds", developed by the Jesuit Social Services.